Physics with Scientific Computing

 If you love both physics and computing and don’t want to choose between the subjects, these courses allow you to combine them in an integrated degree.
 We will introduce you to programming, software engineering, data analysis and visualisation as well as modern hardware and computing methods, with plenty of opportunities to apply this knowledge to problems in physics.
 No prior computing experience is needed.

 The physics aspect of our courses will be taught through a combination of lectures, tutorials, laboratory sessions and group work.

 The scientific computing units will be taught through a mixture of lectures, workshops and self-paced, continuously assessed material, supported by group work and projects.

 What are my career prospects?

-Modern physics increasingly depends on computers and this course addresses the demand for skilled practitioners in research and industry by developing strong computing skills with a solid foundation in physics, and above all, the knowledge of how to combine these areas to best effect.
+Modern physics increasingly depends on computers.
+This course addresses the demand for skilled practitioners in research and industry by developing strong computing skills with a solid foundation in physics and, above all, an understanding of how to combine these areas to best effect.
 Our graduates can expect to follow careers in scientific research, applied physics, computing or data science.